 How Similar Are the Scandinavian Languages?

-History of Scandinavian Languages
+History Of Scandinavian Languages

 In the 13th century, they were still called a single language, the ‘Danish Tongue’.
 This continued through the 16th century, with many Danes and Swedes still referring to North Germanic as a single language – the first Danish translation of the Bible does so, as does Historia de Gentibus Septentrionalibus, the ‘Description of the Northern Peoples’, Olaus Magnus’s seminal work on Scandinavian culture and customs from 1555.